fightforprivacy/LXC-OperationPrivacy-VOIP/README.md

 ---
 ## <a href="notes">Notes</a>
 - **the big one** : config changes in the app, e.g. the `.env` file, need the profile in the browser to be deleted and re-created.
 This will lead to past messages being lost.
-Save them somehow if you need them. **As long as the .env file contents are the same, you can delete the entire repo, and paste in saved copy of the .env file** Accurrate as of 11/08/21
 - Outbound voice works.
 However, there is no dial pad.
 So you can not "Press 1 for ..." and so on.
 - Image attachments work
 - Telnyx has rate limits to avoid sending abuse
 - The app seems to intermittently go down for 3-5 minutes at a time and then come back up.
 This is generally due to not leaving the LXC container, and then exiting the SSH shell properly.
-If you run the app with `lxc exec <containername> -- /bin/bash && cd VoIP && node app.js &` then wait for "Database Connected Successfully" to appear, and on the keyboard select Ctrl+A+D to exit the container then leave the SSH shell, you should have a 99.99999% uptime.
+If you run the app with

+> `lxc exec <containername> -- /bin/bash && cd VoIP && node app.js &`

+then wait for `Database Connected Successfully` to appear, and on the keyboard select Ctrl+A+D to exit the container then leave the SSH shell, you should have a 99.99999% uptime.

 I haven't tested any keepalive measure to ensure the app stays running (check out notes at bottom of Michael's instructions).
 I am not convinced they are needed but hey, what do I know.
 A self hosted "Uptime Kuma" instance is more then enough to know when it goes down, and all you need to do to get it back up is, in order,

-1. SSH into your server
+> 1. SSH into your server
-2. run `lxc exec <containername> -- /bin/bash && cd VoIP && node app.js &`
+> 2. run `lxc exec <containername> -- /bin/bash && cd VoIP && node app.js &`
-3. Wait for "Database Connected Successfully" to appear
+> 3. Wait for "Database Connected Successfully" to appear
-4. Select Ctrl+A+D to exit the container then leave the SSH shell
+> 4. Select Ctrl+A+D to exit the container then leave the SSH shell

 I hope this is helpful.
 Let me know any corrections, omissions or questions.